spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 (2) Installing as tools *internal* to Spack, and
 (3) *Using* the tools to compile what we'll call *client packages* within Spack.

-Conceivably, there is an auxiliary way that follows naturally from 2. like any other regular Spack package, namely:
+Conceivably, there is an auxiliary way that follows naturally from item 2., like any other regular Spack package, namely:

 (4) Making the Spack-installed Intel tools available *external to Spack* for ad-hoc use.
+This is done typically through Spack-managed modulefiles.

-This document aims to clarify the different ways and to document how to go about using the tools in each way, focusing on 1. through 3.
+This document aims to clarify the different ways and to document how to go about using the tools in each way, focusing on items 1. through 3.

 ***********